Italian battleship Roma (1907): Postwar career

-The world's major navies, including Italy, signed the Washington Naval Treaty in early 1922 in an effort to stop naval arms races, which were seen as one of the causes of the Great War.
+The world's major naval powers, including Italy, signed the Washington Naval Treaty in early 1922 in an effort to stop naval arms races, which were seen as one of the causes of the Great War.
 According to the terms of the treaty, Italy could keep Roma and her three sisters, along with the newer dreadnought battleships.
 Due to the small size and age of the ships the Italians could have kept the ships in service indefinitely.
 They could not, however, be replaced by new battleships under the normal practice of the Treaty system, which provided for replacements after a ship was 20 years old.
 Roma was retained for only a few years after the signing of the treaty.
 On 3 September 1926, Roma was stricken from the naval register and subsequently broken up for scrap.